thousandeyes/transaction-scripting-examples/README.md

 # ThousandEyes Transaction Scripting Examples
-A collection of example ThousandEyes synthetic tranaction scripts that can be used as a reference when creating transaction tests in ThousandEyes or the ThousandEyes IDE Recorder.
+A collection of example ThousandEyes synthetic transaction scripts that can be used as a reference when creating transaction tests in ThousandEyes or the ThousandEyes IDE Recorder.

 Note - this project contains example code and is not covered under ThousandEyes support.